Becoming Aware

 Setting Boundaries

-These reflections are shared on my own terms.
+These reflections are shared on my terms.

 You are welcome to read.